cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 As shown in the figure, a U-Net model first downsamples the input image (reducing its spatial resolution) and then upsamples it back to the original size.

+### Let's Look at a U-Net Block

-### How Do We Teach The Concept of Time to Our Model?
+### One More Thing: How Do We Teach The Concept of Time to Our Model?

 As we've seen, the diffusion process is time dependent where we have the value $t$ to help us keep track of time.
 Each time step $t$ works at a specific noise level, so to help our model operate at these specific noise levels, we'll need to feed it the $t$ value.